undless/gatling.io-doc/content/tutorials/recorder/index.md

 ### Run the Simulation locally for debugging {{% badge info "Optional" /%}} {#run-the-simulation-locally-for-debugging}

 The open-source version of Gatling allows you to run simulations locally, generating load from your computer.
-Running a new or modified simulation locally is often useful to ensure it works before launching it on Gatling Enterprise Cloud.
+Running a new or modified simulation locally is often useful to ensure it works before launching it on Gatling Enterprise.
 Using the Java SDK, you can launch your test in interactive mode using the following approach:

 1. Run the following command: